Thanksgiving Candy Turkey Favors

 Your local dollar store, Michaels craft store, or retail store will have these items available rather inexpensively.
-You can use any candy you wish of course.
-For our example, we liked the fall colours in Reese’s candy mix so it was a great choice.
-Feel free to use fall coloured M&M’s or any other candy your family enjoys.
+You can use any candy you wish, of course.
+We liked the fall colours in Reese’s candy mix, for our example, so it was a great choice.
+Feel free to use fall-coloured M&M’s or any other candy your family enjoys.

 1. It is easiest to create the head and feet of the turkey first.
 To do this, take one yellow pipe cleaner and cut it down to about 2 inches.
-Take a few smaller pieces of the same colour pipe cleaner and create talons by twisting them around the bottom of the longer pipe cleaner.
+Please take a few smaller pieces of the same colour pipe cleaner and create talons by twisting them around the bottom of the longer pipe cleaner.

 2. Next, create the head by attaching two google eyes to the brown pom.
 This will be your head.
-You can use a small red piece to create the gobbler, just make a “V” and attach it to the base of the pom with glue.
+You can use a small red piece to create the gobbler, make a “V,” and attach it to the base of the pom with glue.
 You can also create a beak by gluing on an orange “V” to the face.

 3. You now want to fill your baggie about 1/3 of the way full of candy bits.
 Twist to secure closed.
 This will be your main body.
 Snip a small piece of pipe cleaner to wrap around the neck of the bag to secure it.